Saturday, 06 May 2023 9am - 4pm

 Let the fishing begin.
 By Saturday morning the fish are hungry and easy to catch.
 As the afternoon rolls around, especially if it is one of those sunny Okanagan days, the fish start looking for cover and the catching slows down a little.
 Sunday morning and the fish are looking for breakfast.
 There are always still lots of fish left to catch and they readily take the hook and worm again.
 If the kids are having some trouble getting the trout to bite, grab one of the Volunteers.
 We know a trick or two that may work.
 We do not want any child to go home without catching a fish.

-Sunday – 7 am to 1 pm, pond cleaning
+Sunday before – 7 am to 1 pm, pond cleaning

 Wednesday: usually around noon the fish arrive